If you like to dress up without busting your wallet then you need to know how to shop effectively at thrift stores.

 If the bag is being sold very cheaply and you have a hunch that it’s an authentic one, then decide if you want to take your chances.

-Take pictures of the bag as soon as you get home and send it to a credible authenticator.
+Take pictures of the bag as soon as you get home and send them to a credible authenticator.

 Here are some basic authenticity guidelines if you are buying a designer item from a thrift store: